 See also: Mike’s report on Another Visit to the TWA Flight Center

 This really is great news on many levels.
 Those who have been wishing that the historic terminal would be redeveloped into something in keeping with its original character will get their wish, as I have no doubt that JetBlue will provide an extra helping of aviation themes throughout the property.
-Passengers with early morning flights or overnight layovers at JFK will finally have an on-airport hotel option, something the airport currently lacks but sorely needs.
+Passengers with early morning flights or overnight layovers at JFK will finally have an on-airport hotel option.
+That’s something the airport currently lacks but sorely needs.
 And for all you AvGeeks and planespotters out there, that observation deck promises to be phenomenal.
 You’ll have to cool your jets for just a little while longer, though.
-Construction is expected to begin in early 2016, with a target completion date of 2018.
+Authorities expect construction to begin in early 2016, with completion scheduled for 2018.

 Photo at top: frontal view of TWA Flight Center by Mike Cargian, from Behind the Curtain